-Northern Native American tribes knew this moon as the Full Crow Moon when the cawing of crows signaled the end of winter.
+The more northern Native American tribes knew this moon as the Fulcrum Moon, when the cawing of crows signaled the end of winter.